Mental Health Awareness Week 2020 will take place from Monday 18 – Sunday 24 May 2020.

 The Mental Health Foundation has been hosting Mental Health Awareness Week since 2001, helping to raise awareness of mental health and inspiring action to promote good mental health for everyone.
-This year, the Foundation is focusing on body dysmorphia.
+In 2019, the Foundation focused on body dysmorphia.
 Find out more in our blog post.

 Find out how you can help to promote good mental health for yourself, your employees and your clients.